nico1509/htn-wild/README.md

 ### Description

 In this directory you can store your planning problem descriptions.
-For reference, an example description for building a stool is included.
-To test it, decide for one goal by changing the symlink of `data/stool-Problem.ttl` to the `RED` or `GREEN` Problem.
-Then run the following scripts:
+For reference, an example description for building a flamethrower is included.
+To test it, first set up the environment as described below, then run the following scripts:

 1. `init-servers.sh` to upload vocab, problem description and instances to LDBBC
-2. `runIt.sh [-n 100]` to start the decomposition
+2. `runIt.sh -n` to start the decomposition
-3. `runWild.sh [-n 100]` to start the generated workflows
+3. `runWild.sh -n` to start the generated workflows

-Do not forget to setup your environment (copy `.env` to `.env.local`):
+How to setup your environment

-* [LDBBC](https://github.com/kaefer3000/ldbbc) needs to run and be accessible via `http://tok450s.lan/ldbbc/` &rightarrow; see `servers/ldbbc-lists`
+* Move `.env` to `.env.local` and adapt the paths/urls
-* [Linked Data-Fu](https://linked-data-fu.github.io/) needs to be installed and executable
+* Start [LDBBC](https://github.com/kaefer3000/ldbbc) and the virtual factory by using the `start-servers.sh` and `stop-servers.sh` scripts.

-### Example UI
+* Setup your `/etc/hosts` so that *tok450s.lan* points to your local IP

-Along with the stool example comes a very basic UI to simulate an IoT device performing actions of an robotic arm.
-Run it with `npm start` in `servers/stool` as `http://localhost:3000/`.
-Then open the HTML file in the `web/` directory with a web browser.
+* Download [Linked Data-Fu](https://linked-data-fu.github.io/) and adapt the executable path in `.env.local`